khanalsantosh07/user-management-app/readme.md

 ### Login

-- Use one of the populated user emails
+- Use one of the populated user emails for example : Reuben58@yahoo.com
 - Password: `defaultPassword123`
 - Or register a new user through the application